STACK service specifications

 Example

-To build a multitemporal STACK using multiple geophysical single-band assets (e.g. s0_db_c_vv, and s0_db_c_vh) from multiple Calibrated Datasets (e.g. by specifying three different Optical Calibrated Datasets given as input product references 1, 2, and 3) the users shall define the 6 input assets in STACK as following:
+To build a multitemporal STACK using multiple backscatter single band assets (e.g. s0_db_c_vv, and s0_db_c_vh) from multiple Calibrated Datasets (e.g. by specifying three different Optical Calibrated Datasets given as input product references 1, 2, and 3) the users shall define the 6 input assets in STACK as following:

 1.s0_db_c_vv,1.s0_db_c_vh,2.s0_db_c_vv,2.s0_db_c_vh,3.s0_db_c_vv,3.s0_db_c_vh